johncf/mnist-style/README.md

 ```

 Executing the following script creates an encoder model with saved parameters,
-runs the it on 500 test images (by default), and displays the feature space as
+runs it on 500 test images (by default), and displays the feature space as a
-a scatter matrix.
+scatter matrix.

 ```
 $ ./encoder-vis.py --feature-size 4